Recently updated on: September 20, 2023

-Since you are saving using coins and banknotes in your adult piggy bank, you are basically removing some money from circulation, which can be a problem if more and more people do it.
+Since you are saving using coins and banknotes in your adult piggy bank, you are removing money from circulation, which can be a problem if more and more people do it.

-For example, I am using P10 coins as my denomination of choice.
-Since its legal tender is P1,000 only, every time I reach a thousand pesos, I deposit it in my bank or exchange it with some shops and stalls since they all love coins.
+Since I use P10 coins as my denomination of choice with a legal tender of P1,000, I deposit it in my bank or exchange it with some shops and stalls for every thousand pesos I save.

-Once you reach your goal, you can repeat it over and over to finance other goals.
+Once you reach your goal, you can rinse and repeat the process to finance other low-priority goals.

-Though I can always save for these items and include them in your monthly budget, I still love doing this method since it gives me enough time to save for something that is not in a rush to get completed.
+Though I can always save for these items and include them in your monthly budget, I still love doing this method since it gives me enough time to save for something that is not in a rush to complete.

-This exercise aims to develop consistency and discipline in handling money and the patience to wait until the right time.
+This exercise aims to develop consistency, discipline in handling money, and the patience to wait until the right time.
 It is also one of the things that helped me avoid impulse buying.

 Try this method and tag me if it helps!
 Happy saving!